 Not everything we did was perfectly ‘matching luggage’ – and I liked that.
-The stationery kind of evolved as the vision for the wedding took shape.
+The custom wedding stationery kind of evolved as the vision for the wedding took shape.
 I used consistent fonts (Sweet Sans), plus some key colours, but because I wanted each piece to feel like it had personality and was right for the purpose, I flexed other elements to suit the space (photography, foil etc).

 What was the most difficult part about designing your stationery?

 Wondering what information to include was the most difficult thing for me!
 Half of me was thinking, keep it clean/simple and on a ‘need to know’ basis – which I mainly did.
 But then I realised that people have a lot of questions about weddings and coming to London, for example, so if I did it again (hopefully I won’t!) – I would have added a bit more detail!

 (P.S.
 If, like Caroline, you’re stuck for wordy etiquette, check out our guide to getting it right, here.)

 How did you choose your paper stocks?
 Did your papers influence any design decisions?

 I chose simple, but quality paper stocks to reflect the non-traditional design.
 I didn’t want too much texture, I wanted sleek and chic – which is why I also went for the foil detail!
 This was a must for me as I LOVE a bit of sparkle!
 The fact that you can print foil now is AMAZING – so much more cost-effective than the old blocking methods – that was the most revolutionary thing I learnt when designing my invites and I think was one of the standout features of the designs.